johndeu/media-services-dotnet-functions-integration/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-# Media Services: Integrating Azure Media Services with Azure Functions
+# Media Services: Integrating Azure Media Services with Azure Functions and Logic Apps
 This project contains examples of using Azure Functions with Azure Media Services.

 The project includes several folders of sample Azure Functions for use with Azure Media Services that show workflows related to ingesting content directly from blob storage, encoding, and writing content back to blob storage.
 It also includes examples of how to monitor job notifications via WebHooks and Azure Queues.